IcaraWorld/icaraMdBook/src/mdFromReact/md/setting/culture/languages.md

 | Atlpili | Tekutli, Ayin'mak, Credellian (Coldblood) | Neufaril |
 | Yuelen | Speakable deamonic, spoken by naturalized demons on the mortal plane and cultist seeks to use Abyssal magic.  | Abyssal |

+## Forbidden and Ancient Tongues

+The languages spoken by ancient creatures, or ones not of this world.
+These words carry a bit of magic within them, and speaking them may have unforeseen consequences.

 | Language  | Spoken By (Description)  | Related to |
 | :-- | :-- | :-- |
 | Abyssal | Demons | Yuelen |